- Switching Electricity Providers

 Make sure you factor in enough time for work to be completed and for your energy retailer to inspect your property before connection can take place.

 These days, retailers tend to compete hard for your patronage.
-Use iSelect to compare electricity retailers and you’ll quickly discover that offers and associated costs vary dramatically.
+Use iSelect to compare electricity from our range of retailers and you’ll quickly discover that offers and associated costs vary dramatically.

 Some retailers have offers or tariffs that are regulated by the government.
 In QLD, the ACT and Tasmania, you can only get a contract with a regulated electricity price.
 In NSW, Victoria and South Australia, however, there are no regulated offers for electricity.
 So, essentially, retailers can set their own prices.